Keyboard shortcuts

 };

 The year, month, day, hour, minute and second fields hold the broken-out time values.
-The is_utc field distinguishes between times in UTC and a local time zone.
 The is_date field indicates if the time should be interpreted only as a date.
 If it is a date, the hour, minute and second fields are assumed to be zero, regardless of their actual values.
+The is_daylight field indicates if the time is in daylight savings time.
+The zone field holds a struct representing a timezone.

 5.3.2 Creating time structures